DariaTr/Classification-Project/README.md

 We evaluated our model using AUC, ROC, Precision, Recall, F1 Score, and Accuracy.
 These metrics are detailed in our project presentation.

 ## Repository Contents
-- `XXXXXXXXXXXXXXXXXXXXXXXX.ipynb`: Main project notebook with the classification pipeline and analysis.
+- Several `ipynb`files containing project notebooks of EDA and the classification pipeline and analysis.
-- `data/`: Dataset folder.
+- Datasets
+- Test folder containing test scripts and predictions
 - `README.md`: Overview and instructions.

 ## Presentation